 Now that you have rendered fat you can cook with it, using it in place of butter and oil in any recipes you’re familiar with.

 You’ll get a different texture of course, but it’ll be edible enough for a survival situation.
-And, if you fancy learning about cooking with lard or tallow, I suggest picking up “Fat: An Appreciation of a Misunderstood Ingredient, with Recipes” by Jennifer McLagan.
+And, if you fancy learning about cooking with lard or tallow, I suggest picking up “” by Jennifer McLagan.

 Or, you could use the rendered fat to make all sorts of useful things that you’ll need if you don’t have electricity.
 The two most useful items for preppers are doubtlessly candles and soaps, but you can also use render fat to treat leather, metal and string, sometimes imbuing lubrication or weather-proof qualities depending on the type of fat (the best is apparently bear grease, but I haven’t tried it).